AdityaCoppisetti/robotic-arm/journal.md

 Also i removed the mounting holes and the testpoints as i want this to be as compact as it can be

 im also i placing alot of components on the other side of the board as its a tiny and compact board

+this is shaping out to be so good and its making me realise how much more i have to practice